flora515/sarcasm-project-report/README.md

 # Beyond the Literal: Unmasking Sarcasm’s Signature on Reddit

-_Group members: Emrecan Ulu; Flora Hirche
+Group members: Emrecan Ulu; Flora Hirche

 ## Introduction

 - relevant studies or work that have tackled similar issues
 - main question or problem

 Differentiating between the literal and the intended meaning of a text computationally remains a challenging task.
+This is called the word sense Disambiguation (WSD) problem (Chen et al., 2024).
 ...
 The goal of this project was to automatically detect sarcasm in our Reddit dataset, identify typical characteristics of sarcasm and explore the topics that the sarcastic comments focus on.

 ## Dataset

-For fine-tuning a sarcasm detector, we used data that was gathered by Mikhail Khodak, Nikunj Saunshi and Kiran Vodrahalli for their article ["A Large Self-Annotated Corpus for Sarcasm"](https://arxiv.org/abs/1704.05579).
-It contains a balanced number of labeled sarcastic and non-sarcastic comments, with a total of 1,010,826 entries.
+For fine-tuning a sarcasm detector, we used data that was gathered by Khodak et al. (2017) for their paper ["A Large Self-Annotated Corpus for Sarcasm"](https://arxiv.org/abs/1704.05579).
+It contains a balanced number of labeled sarcastic and non-sarcastic comments, containing a total of 1,010,826 entries.
+The labels were retrieved from Reddit users annotating their sarcastic comments with "/s".
 The dataset, specifically the 'train-balanced-sarcasm.csv' file we worked with, can be accessed [here](https://www.kaggle.com/datasets/danofer/sarcasm/data) on Kaggle.

 We detected and analyzed sarcasm in the [Webis-TLDR-17 dataset](https://huggingface.co/datasets/webis/tldr-17).
 It contains 3,848,330 preprocessed Reddit posts, including their author, subreddit and self-annotated "too long; didn't read" (TLDR) summaries.
+The dataset was created using the authors' "tl;dr" annotations to obtain labels for automatic summarization training.
+A detailed description can be found in [this paper](https://aclanthology.org/W17-4508.pdf) by Völske et al. (2017).

 ## Methods